influxdata/influxdb-client-python/README.rst

 Other examples
 """"""""""""""

-You could find all examples at GitHub: `influxdb-client-python/examples <https://github.com/influxdata/influxdb-client-python/tree/master/examples#examples>`_.
+You can find all examples at GitHub: `influxdb-client-python/examples <https://github.com/influxdata/influxdb-client-python/tree/master/examples#examples>`_.

 .. marker-examples-end